USSMANsarwar1024/vircosa/README.md

-# Zephyr Lux
+# Vircosa

 **Spray Once.
 Rule the Day.**
-Welcome to the official website of **Zephyr Luxe**, a unisex perfume brand that embodies elegance, confidence, and lasting impressions.
+Welcome to the official website of **Vircosa**, a unisex perfume brand that embodies elegance, confidence, and lasting impressions.

 ## 🌟 Overview

-Zephyr Luxe is a premium fragrance brand tailored for modern individuals who value sophistication and presence.
-This website serves as the digital storefront and customer hub for Zephyr Luxe, offering a seamless shopping experience for perfume lovers.
+Vircosa is a premium fragrance brand tailored for modern individuals who value sophistication and presence.
+This website serves as the digital storefront and customer hub for Vircosa, offering a seamless shopping experience for perfume lovers.

 ## 🛍️ Key Features